Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Providing a professional closing and your contact details

-I am a professional with [Number] years of professional experience in [Your Industry] and possess significant experience in [Specific Abilities or Duties].
-I am attracted by the possibility of being able to work with [Company Name] due to your good reputation for the reputation of [Company’s].
+I am a professional with [Number] years of experience in [Your Field], and have significant experience in [Specific Abilities or Responsibilities].
+I am particularly looking to work for [Company Name] due to the reputation you have earned in the name of the company.

-I believe my credentials and work experience make me a ideal candidate for this position.
-I would like the chance to speak with you further about how I can contribute in your organisation.
+I believe my credentials and experience make me a suitable candidate for this role.
+I would like the chance to further discuss with you about how I can contribute in your organisation.

 Sincerely,